Answering Common Maryland Federal Disability Retirement Questions

 A: If you file an application more than thirty-one (31) days after your separation, it must be filed with OPM.
 Prior to that, it is filed with your agency.
 If you are awarded benefits, your annuity commences on the day after you separate, or the day after your last day in pay status, whichever is earlier.
 If you file a non-disability retirement application with OPM at any time before separation from your agency, OPM will consider this action to be a withdrawal of the disability application.

 Have additional questions about filing a Federal Disability Retirement application in Maryland?
-Contact Andalman & Flynn for assistance with disability law.
+Contact Andalman & Flynn for assistance with disability benefits law.

 Q: What is the time limit for filing an application for Federal Disability Retirement?